Szybet/WatchySourcingHub/Watchy 3.0 review.md

 - CPU is more modern, allows to use less components on the PCB.
 So in theory the thing should be cheaper.
 No USB-UART IC, no RTC IC.
 Well it will be a bit power efficient for sure
 - Buttons look more solid but it's still the same flawed design.
 The previous ones broke off too often.
 - Screen is said to be a modern version.
 It's said it's faster, well no - Only full screen refreshes are, but my eye can't see a difference.
+- They added a TVS protection diode on the USB traces.
+Yay, at least that

 And to other issues with SQFMI:
 - There has been almost none communication with the community, only a few times on discord (In 2 years!).
 I'm not even sure all people know who ordered that they will receive the 3.0 version instead of the 2.0.
 It's supposed to be better, but not really